 Road safety and congestion

-As Australia’s population grows so do the demands on our freight network.
+As Australia's population grows so do the demands on our freight network.
 Bureau of Infrastructure and Transport Research Economics (BITRE) estimate that Australia's freight task will increase by 26% by 2050.

 Inland Rail will slow increasing truck movements in more than 20 of our regional towns and ease congestion on some of Australia's busiest highways such as the Warrego Highway, Ipswich Motorway and the Pacific Highway.

 This translates to an annual reduction of around 15 crashes, including fatalities and serious injuries.

 Currently, approximately 74% of all inter-capital freight between Melbourne and Brisbane is carried by road.
 Once Inland Rail is operational, road and rail will both do their part in sharing the freight task, with rail taking over more of the heavy long-haul freight movement.

 The Inland Rail Business Case forecasts a reduction of 200,000 B-double truck movements per annum from 2050 by shifting the increasing freight volumes from road onto Inland Rail.